 Throughout the course of the pandemic, new behaviours (online shopping, mobile food delivery etc) saw consumers jump from channel to channel at unprecedented rates.
 As a result, companies can easily have customer data spread across their website, social media, email, or dozens of other systems.

-Our survey found that few businesses are prepared to deliver consistent, personalized experiences across channels.
-Less than 1 in 4 of respondents said they were investing successfully in omnichannel personalization.
+Our survey found that few businesses are prepared to deliver consistent, personaliesd experiences across channels.
+Less than 1 in 4 of respondents said they were investing successfully in omnichannel personalisation.

 For UK businesses, the data shows the benefits of an omnichannel approach with customers reporting a variety of preferences for the touchpoints they use to interact with brands online.

-28% of UK consumers say they like real-time website personalization, and a greater percentage also enjoy messaging (like WhatsApp) to interact with brands than compared to consumers in the United States.
+28% of UK consumers say they like real-time website personalisation, and a greater percentage also enjoy messaging (like WhatsApp) to interact with brands than compared to consumers in the United States.

 While social media is a critical aspect of omnichannel engagement as well, the differences are stark between the preferences of US and UK consumers.